 No, they don’t, but their ordination is also quite different.
 Deacons are ordained to word, service, compassion, and justice.
 Elders are ordained to word, sacrament, and order.
 The latter is much more in line with the ministry God has directed me to, so to be ordained as a deacon just doesn’t work.
 Fortunately for me, the UMC recognizes the licensed local pastor as one licensed to word, sacrament, service, and ordering the life of the local congregation.
 That fits.

-To be clear in all of this, I believe the UMC’s system of itineracy and appointment is workable and faithful.
+To be clear in all of this, I believe the UMC’s system of itineracy and appointment is workable and faithful (except for the confusion about ordination).
 It’s not that I don’t believe it’s a right way.
 I just don’t believe it’s the only way––or that it’s the way for me and my family.
 Serving as a local pastor has allowed me to find a place in the UMC.

 One final reason for being a licensed local pastor is that I’m able to be classified as “part-time.”
 That has been helpful and important…

 A number of others have asked why I’m designated as part-time.
 (My job description lists me as full-time, and I work full-time, but I’m listed with the conference as part-time.)
 This is a much easier question to answer: I’m part-time because of money.